Microgeneration (energy): United Kingdom

 The UK Government published its Microgeneration Strategy in March 2006, although it was seen as a disappointment by many commentators.
 In contrast, the Climate Change and Sustainable Energy Act 2006 has been viewed as a positive step.
 To replace earlier schemes, the Department of Trade and Industry (DTI) launched the Low Carbon Buildings Programme in April 2006, which provided grants to individuals, communities and businesses wishing to invest in microgenerating technologies.
 These schemes have been replaced in turn by new proposals from the Department for Energy and Climate Change (DECC) for clean energy cashback via Feed-In Tariffs for generating electricity from April 2010 and the Renewable Heat Incentive for generating renewable heat from 28 November 2011.

 Feed-In Tariffs are intended to incentivise small-scale (less than 5MW), low-carbon electricity generation.
 These feed-in tariffs work alongside the Renewables Obligation (RO), which will remain the primary mechanism to incentivise deployment of large-scale renewable electricity generation.
 The Renewable Heat Incentive (RHI) in intended to incentivise the generation of heat from renewable sources.
 They also currently offer up to 21p per kWh from December 2011 in the Tariff for photovoltaics plus another 3p for the Export Tariff - an overall figure which could see a household earning back double what they currently pay for their electricity.

 On 31 October 2011, the government announced a sudden cut in the feed-in tariff from 43.3p/kWh to 21p/kWh with the new tariff to apply to all new solar PV installations with an eligibility date on or after 12 December 2011.

 Prominent British politicians who have announced they are fitting microgenerating facilities to their homes include the Conservative party leader, David Cameron, and the Labour Science Minister, Malcolm Wicks.
 These plans included small domestic sized wind turbines.
 Cameron, before becoming prime minister in the 2010 general elections, had been asked during an interview on BBC One's The Politics Show on October 29, 2006, if he would do the same should he get to 10 Downing Street.
 “If they’d let me, yes,” he replied.

 In the December 2006 Pre-Budget Report the government announced that the sale of surplus electricity from installations designed for personal use, would not be subject to Income Tax.
 Legislation to this effect has been included in the Finance Bill 2007.

 In popular culture

 Several movies and TV shows such as The Mosquito Coast, Jericho, The Time Machine and Beverly Hills Family Robinson have done a great deal in raising interest in microgeneration among the general public.
 Websites such as Instructables and Practical Action propose DIY solutions that can lower the cost of microgeneration, thus increasing its popularity.
-Specialised magazines such as OtherPower and Home Power also provide practical advice and guidance.
+Specialized magazines such as OtherPower and Home Power also provide practical advice and guidance.